 Daniel Choi won the International Eyewear Design Contest, sponsored by OWP, a German eyewear manufacturer.
 Daniel received a 4-week internship in the OWP Design Department including travel, accommodations and board for his winning submission.
 Read more at OWP International Eyewear Contest Winners.

 Autodesk Fusion 360

-Situated in a rigorous workshop environment with open studios and dedicated desk space, the Industrial Design Program at Virginia Tech endeavors to facilitate learning by doing and to catalyze a student’s independence – thinking for oneself.
-This intensive making culture, advocating experimentation and iteration, is part of a curricular foundation derived over 50 years, from our linkages to the legacy traditions of the Bauhaus, Black Mountain College and the Ulm School.
-The students’ experience culminates in a forward-thinking-global perspective, a capacity for both collaboration and teaching one another, and a sensibility toward ut prosim, the University’s pledge for service.
+Situated in a rigorous workshop environment with open studios and dedicated desk space, the Industrial Design Program at Virginia Tech endeavors to facilitate learning by doing and to catalyze a student's independence - thinking for oneself.
+The program fosters an intensive making culture, advocating experimentation and iteration.
+The students' experience culminates in a forward-thinking-global perspective, a capacity for both collaboration and teaching one another, and a sensibility toward ut prosim, the University's pledge for service.

 IDSA STUDENT MERIT AWARD | Jonathan Kim